benmvp/slides/2022/connecttech/webdev.md

 NOTES:

-- Then Firebug came along and it changed the game in 2006/2007
+- Then Firebug came along and it changed the game in like 2006/2007
 - It's possible you've never have even heard of it
 - It was originally a extension to Firefox
   - Got me to move from IE to FF at the time
-  - And it let you **see** the CSS and **debug** the JS!
+  - And it let us **see** the CSS and **debug** the JS!
-  - Could change CSS values w/o refreshing the page!
+  - I could change CSS values w/o refreshing the page!
-  - Truly revolutionary!
+  - It truly was revolutionary!
   - It paved the way for our amazing web inspectors today
+  - And now it's table stakes for any modern web browser
 - I don't think "Web 2.0" with the AJAX revolution happens w/o the debugging from Firebug

 /////